okta/okta-sdk-dotnet/docs/AuthorizationServerApi.md

 <a name="createauthorizationserverpolicyrule"></a>
 # **CreateAuthorizationServerPolicyRule**
-> AuthorizationServerPolicyRule CreateAuthorizationServerPolicyRule (string policyId, string authServerId, AuthorizationServerPolicyRule policyRule)
+> AuthorizationServerPolicyRule CreateAuthorizationServerPolicyRule (string authServerId, string policyId, AuthorizationServerPolicyRule policyRule)

 Create a Policy Rule

-Creates a policy rule for the specified Custom Authorization Server and Policy.
+Creates a policy rule for the specified Custom Authorization Server and Policy

 ### Example
 ```csharp